Match.jl –- Advanced Pattern Matching for Julia

 Use the Julia package manager.
 Within Julia, do:

-Simple-pattern @ismatch
+Simple-pattern @ismatch macro

-if it does not.
+The @ismatch macro tests if a value patches a given pattern, returning either true if it matches, or false if it does not.
 When the pattern matches, the variables named in the pattern are bound and can be used.

 julia> using Match